 When travelling to Vietnam, you must get your visa approved before you arrive.

-Vietnam is one of the few remaining countries in the world where you need to be ‘invited’ to visit.
-For more information on how to obtain your visa, check our helpful post here.
+Vietnam is one of the few remaining countries in the world where you need to be ‘invited' to visit.